-CBN is synergistic with D9THC and CBD regarding sleep inducement.
-When you combine it in the right ratios, it may provide at least 6 hours of sleep without you waking up feeling drowsy.
+CBN is synergistic with Delta-9-THC and CBD regarding sleep inducement.
+When you combine it in the right ratios, it may provide at least six hours of sleep without you waking up feeling drowsy.

 An anticonvulsant is a compound capable of reducing epilepsy-related seizures.
 Researchers have found that CBN is almost as effective an anticonvulsant as THC and CBD.

 Admittedly, the research has only involved rats.
-The study found that when rodents consumed CBN, they ate larger portions of food more regularly and for longer.
+The study found that when rodents consumed CBN, they ate larger food portions more regularly and longer.
 The likely reason for this is the impact of CBN on the CB1 receptor.
-As CBN has a far weaker psychoactive effect than THC, it is arguably a better option to increase appetite.
+As CBN has a far weaker intoxicating effect than THC, it is arguably a better option to increase appetite.